willdavidson05/almanack/src/almanac/garden-circle/contributing.md

 ## Attribution

-Portions of this contribution guide were sourced from [pyctyominer](https://github.com/cytomining/pycytominer/blob/master/CONTRIBUTING.md).
+We sourced portions of this contribution guide from [`pyctyominer`](https://github.com/cytomining/pycytominer/blob/master/CONTRIBUTING.md).
-Many thanks go to the developers and contributors of that repository.
+Big thanks go to the developers and contributors of that repository.